 It offers an inspiring and empowering experience for young people who want to help, learn and develop by funding a range of opportunities across a broad range of areas, such as integration of migrants, environmental challenges, prevention of natural disasters, education and youth activities or measures to prevent radicalisation.
-The European Solidarity Corps has a proposed overall budget of €375.6 million over the period 2018-2020, to enable 100,000 young Europeans to take part by the end of 2020.
+The European Solidarity Corps has a proposed overall budget of €375.6 million over the period 2018-2020.

 In the UK, the initiative is implemented by the Erasmus+ National Agency, a partnership between the British Council and Ecorys UK.